edhowland/viper/local/share/viper/docs/welcome-banner.md

 You can dismiss this message by pressing the space bar on your keyboard which will start your editing session with an unnamed buffer.
-You can prevent this message from happening again by running the
+You can prevent this message from happening again by running : charm start
+You can get help with the charm program by running : charm help

+Press space to proceed.